 For an authentic bacalhau go and check O Marques restaurant.

 Chinese food is definitely not a Portuguese tradition, we know, but we heard about this restaurant from a friend of ours and we think is a good tip to share.

 Located in the Martin Moniz area (but we won’t tell you where exactly) you can find a hidden Chinese restaurant where the food is delicious and cheap.
 Eating at the chino Clandestino is probably an experience you can only have in Lisbon.
 The location looks like someone’s living room and to find the right entrance is really a challenge.
 Who is in?!

 If you’re looking for a fancy dinner in a romantic restaurant… well skip it, it’s definitely the wrong place.
 But if you are looking for something different, like a small crumbling restaurant in Baixa, than this is the #placetogo!

 This restaurant is located in Rua do Sapateiros 177.
 You’ll recognize it by the line in front of the small door.
 Even during the week is better to reserve your seat, have a call during the lunchtime.

 Don’t even spend time on the menu, because you are here to have the best arroz de marisco (seafood rice) in town.

-Well this description could sounds pretty negative, but trust us, the rice is amazing!
+Well, this description could sound pretty negative, but trust us, the rice is amazing!
 It is served in its cooking pot straight from the burners.
 We also think the waiter is part of the atmosphere, you will end up loving him.
 Or not.

 DAY TRIP OUT OF TOWN